unconed/ShaderGraph.js/README.md

   .end();
 ```

 The factory auto-chains the nodes together, matching up inputs and outputs for you, by name and type.
+ShaderGraph employs the convention of ignoring "In" and "Out" at the end of argument names.

 As a result, the graph actually looks like this: